foresterre/foresterre.github.io/content/posts/2023-04-24_todo_macro_rust.md

 None of the options to solve this in a compact way are very satisfying.

-One option is to box:
+One option is to use dynamic dispatch and box:

 ```rust
 impl Release {